-Underwriting new business has changed the scope of underwriting risk of Maas Lloyd.
-New underwriting is accepted via underwriting agents and will be reinsured to a large extent.
-Also, Premium Risk is added to the risks for Maas Lloyd.
-As such underwriting risk is added in the short term.
+Underwriting new business has changed the scope of underwriting risk of Maaslloyd.
+New underwriting is accepted via underwriting agents and is reinsured to a large extent.
+Also, Premium Risk has been added to the risks for Maaslloyd.
 No Life/Health business is included in the portfolio.

 The underwriting risk is partly mitigated by reinsurance.
-The reinsurance structure applied for the run-off portfolio is usually dependent on the structure applied when the portfolio was acquired by Maas Lloyd.
-The foundation of the reinsurance programme is a quota share contract, complemented with excess of loss contracts.
+The reinsurance structure applied for the run-off portfolio is usually dependent on the structure applied when the portfolio was acquired by Maaslloyd.
+The foundation of the reinsurance programme for new underwriting is a quota share contract, complemented with excess of loss contracts.
 In 2022 the reinsurance programme was extended with an excess of loss contract for both Property and GTPL.

-The majority of the run-off underwriting risk relates mainly to the General Liability business.
+The majority of the run-off underwriting risk relates to the General Liability business.
 Within General Liability, European risks are in the books as well as US risks.
 For more details on the composition of the Technical Liabilities, please refer to paragraph 5.3.